ma9o/user_embeddings/docs/schema.md

 | `author_flair_text`    | String / Null     | Text content associated with the author's flair in the subreddit.
 Specific to the subreddit. `null` if none.                              |
 | *(Other fields)*      | *Varies*          | Reddit's API may include other fields not listed here.                                                                                    |

-This structure should provide a comprehensive overview for working with the Pushshift Reddit dataset dumps.